-Though the specimens at right aren't very exciting, I could still imagine seeing different objects within them.
+Though the specimens aren't very exciting, I could still imagine seeing different objects within them.
 What determines where a mushroom grows?
 How do they conform to different shapes?
 Why is the mushroom in the tire yellow and the blunt, fat spore a dull brown?

 Have you ever become aware of the beauty in something you've never noticed before?
 Maybe something you take for granted at your door step?
 What about those un-noticed things?

 I couldn't help but share the photographs I took.
 It seems like such a simple thing, these mushrooms.
 But for some reason, I couldn't leave it alone.